SSahas/RAG-System/README.md

 # Retrieval augumented system web app

-A simple RAG web app which can be used as a document chatbot.
-The system uses semantic search algoritham for retriving the relevant text for the user query.
+- A simple RAG web app which can be used as a document chatbot.
+The system uses semantic search algoritham for retriving the relevant text to the user query.
-The system uses llm and prompt engineering techniques for better responses to the user query. streamlit is used as User interface.
+- The system uses llm and prompt engineering techniques for better responses to the user query. streamlit is used for frontend.

 ## To run the model
 clone the repo